 Outgoing legal mail (attorney, courts, public official, and media) may be sent out in the form of paper/envelopes, may be sealed by inmate; and will be verified as to validity, prior to delivery to the post office.

 INCOMING MAIL: ALL INCOMING MAIL, OTHER THAN LEGAL MAIL WILL BE OPENED AND INSPECTED FOR CONTRABAND in accordance with Florida’s Statute FS 951.22.
 Incoming legal mail will be opened and inspected for contraband in the presence of the inmate.
 This process can be waived by the inmate in writing.
 However, legal mail shall not be withheld from an inmate.
 This includes letters from: the courts, counsel, officials of the confining authority, government officials, and administrators of grievance systems and members of the parole authority.
-Contraband or drugs sent through the mail will result in an investigation and will be prosecuted in the courts as well as institutional disciplinary action being taken.
+Items of excess or items considered contraband will be inspected and returned to sender.
+A stamp will be placed on the mail explaining the reason for the denial and return to sender.
+The inmate the mail was intended for will be sent a notification form of the denial during mail distribution.
+Drugs sent through the mail will result in an investigation and will be prosecuted in the courts as well as institutional disciplinary action being taken.

 Correspondence Materials / Postage Allowance: